rcn-ee/tidl-api/docs/source/using_api.rst

     bool status = configuration.ReadFromFile(config_file);

 .. note::
-    Refer TIDL Translation Tool documentation for creating TIDL network and parameter binary files from TensorFlow and Caffe.
+    Refer `Processor SDK Linux Software Developer's Guide`_ for creating TIDL network and parameter binary files from TensorFlow and Caffe.

 Step 3
 ======
-Create an Executor with the approriate device type, set of devices and a configuration.
+Create an Executor with the appropriate device type, set of devices and a configuration.
 In the snippet below, an Executor is created on 2 DLAs.

 .. code-block:: c++